msharma2026/Grocers-Gauntlet/README.md

 - `rainbow.gdshader`: Sliding rainbow overlay; adjust `speed` and `intensity` to change motion/strength.
 - `silhouette.gdshader`: Blends toward black or white; positive `darkened_rate` darkens, negative values lighten.
 - `flip.gdshader`: Card-flip between two textures; assign `front_tex`/`back_tex` and drive `flip` from 0 (front) to 1 (back), with 0.5 edge-on invisible.
-- `disintegrate.gdshader`: Dissolves sprites using a supplied `NOISE_TEX`; animate `disintegration_depth` (0-1) and offset the pattern with `set_random` (not sure if I have the set_random variable working yet.
-I'll get back to you on that).
+- `disintegrate.gdshader`: Dissolves sprites using a supplied `NOISE_TEX`; animate `disintegration_depth` (0-1) and offset the pattern with `set_random` if desired.
-- `dirty.gdshader`: Multiplies the sprite with `noise_tex` where alpha exists for a grime overlay; Ignore the properties for now, they ended up not panning out, will go back and fix later.
+- `dirty.gdshader`: Multiplies the sprite with `noise_tex` where alpha exists for a grime overlay.
 - `fog.gdshader`: Alpha-only scrolling fog from a noise texture; plug in `noise_texture` (repeat enabled) and adjust `speed`. `scenes/FX/fog.tscn` is a drop-in version with FastNoise configured.
 - `weird.gdshader`: Horizontal wobble driven by alpha and time; `speed` sets the wave frequency.

-## Branch Changes (aisle-navigation-system)
+## Recent Changes
-- Implemented Aisle Navigation scene with player movement.
+- Added cart selection with starter inventory seeding plus a viewport-scaling Inventory screen.
-- Added Dialogue System with branching choices and budget display.
+- Introduced pause menu with options/resume/exit confirmations and hotkey access from aisles.
-- Implemented Economy (Budget) tracking and HUD integration.
+- Hooked a global audio manager with themed tracks and fades between songs.
-- Added Timing-based Haggle Minigame replacing RNG checks.
+- Global player/HUD now persist across screens with visibility toggling and health/budget wiring.
-- Fixed various input and visibility bugs.
+- Aisle encounters reuse player movement and include the haggle minigame with patience/force-buy flows.